-The method of estimating return flows for WY 2020-2021 is described in the 2022 Alternative Plan Update.
-For WY 2020-2021, irrigation return flow (agricultural, municipal, and golf uses) in the Indio Subbasin was estimated to be 162,320 AF.
-The geographic distribution of these return flows was developed to update the 2022 Alternative Plan Update model.
+The method of estimating return flows is described in the 2022 Alternative Plan Update.
+For WY 2021-2022, irrigation return flow (agricultural, municipal, and golf uses) in the Indio Subbasin was estimated to be 156,814 AF.
+The geographic distribution of these return flows was developed to update the 2022 Alternative Plan Update model and the volumes were increased proportionally to the increased direct water use in these sectors.
 The municipal return flows include septic system percolation.